Skip to content

 What’s working instead

 The pattern is the same across every firm that gets this right: they stop optimizing the old model and build new offerings around what AI cannot do.
-That is the work we do in the Workshop.
+The Workshop is the facilitated day we do this work with you.
+You leave with 2–3 new offerings, specified and priced.
+Your team or an implementation partner builds and tests them with named clients.